jpscharf/RSYNCSSH/README.md

         							Multiple -v options increase the verbosity.
         							The maximum is 3.

-	--version                   	show the version number
+	-V, --version                   Display the version number and exit.